Seattle Dram Shop Lawyer

 If you recently suffered serious injuries because of the actions or conduct of an intoxicated individual in Seattle, you may have grounds for a claim against the individual and/or the dram shop for damages.
 To hold the dram shop liable, you or your dram shop attorney will need to file a claim within three years of the date of the injury.
 You will then need to prove the dram shop or social host’s accountability for your injuries, through a preponderance of the evidence.
 Evidence may include eyewitness testimony and expert witness statements.
 A Seattle dram shop lawyer can help you with every aspect of your claim.

 Damages Available in a Dram Shop Claim

 Dram shop claims in Washington serve to reimburse accident victims or their surviving family members for damages the defendant caused or contributed to.
 These damages can vary in type and severity depending on the circumstances of the accident.
-In a serious car accident from drunk driving, for example, plaintiffs may seek recovery for funeral and burial expenses and loss of consortium.
+In a serious car accident from drunk driving, for example, plaintiffs may seek recovery for funeral and burial expenses and loss of consortium with the help of a Seattle car accident attorney.
 Other potential damages in a dram shop claim include personal injuries, property damages, lost wages, pain and suffering, and wrongful death.